nooralam143/tblog-ClientSide/README.md

 **This Project have:**

 - Add blog post feature. user can post thire contenet after login.
-- This project have Wishlist feature, user can easyly wishlist and blog post for later reading.
+- This project have Wishlist feature, user can easyly wishlist blog post for later reading.
 - use Loading Skeleton feature
 - firebase google auth login registration feature
 - use JWT Authentication for secure api.